sebaslds09/WebSerial/Readme.txt

 information.
 This approach the websocket system of HTML5 and websocket Lib in python to make a bridge between the web page and the computer and with de serial device.
-This is useful when you need realize some task in an secure environment like a server side.
+This is useful when you need execute some task in an secure environment like a server side.

 To RUN: